Kernix13/beginner-git-commands/INTERMEDIATE_GIT.md

 So if you add the "`fixes`" keyword in your commit title it will close the issue AUTOMATICALLY: `This fixes #3`.

 When you do that you will get a commit `#` for the closed issue.
 If you grab that commit hash from the url for the commit that closed an issue, you can create another issue and paste the hash into the description field.
-That will automatically create a link to that commit.
+That will automatically create a link to that commit (Huh?)

 <div align="right"><a href="#back-to-top" title="Table of Contents">Back to Top</a></div>